-The Aspire program at Byford Secondary College offers students’ academic extension opportunities across the Humanities, English, Mathematics and Science (HEMS) curriculum areas.
+The Aspire program at Byford Secondary College offers students academic extension opportunities across the Humanities, English, Mathematics and Science (HEMS) curriculum areas.
 Operating as distinct class groups in Years 7-10, the Aspire program provides enriched learning experiences that are tailored to develop and advance students’ knowledge, understanding and skills in a dynamic, challenging and supportive classroom environment.
 Aspire students are provided with specialist learning opportunities designed to advance their academic achievement, including through participation in competitions and engagement with subject-specific learning incursions and excursions.
-Members of the Aspire program also benefit from invitation to attend workshops to further the development of their study skills, time management and organization, with an emphasis on building social, emotional, physical and academic resiliency.
+Members of the Aspire program also benefit from invitation to attend workshops to further the development of their study skills, time management and organisation, with an emphasis on building social, emotional, physical and academic resilience.

 In partnership with the University of Western Australia (UWA), the Aspire program offers students direct engagement with tertiary education throughout their schooling at Byford.
 Aspire students are invited to engage with UWA through a range of exciting events including: